ElazarK/content-docs/playbooks/PCR_AWS_EC2_Instance_Misconfig.md

-This playbook remediates Prisma Cloud AWS EC2 alerts.
+Remediates Prisma Cloud AWS EC2 alerts.
 It calls the following sub-playbooks to perform the remediation:
 - AWS Default Security Group Does Not Restrict All Traffic
 - AWS Security Groups Allow Internet Traffic
 - AWS Security Groups With Inbound Rule Overly Permissive To All Traffic